top of page

 Duration

-• Translate complex technical ecosystems into usable, accessible documentation
+• Complex technical ecosystems translated into usable, accessible documentation

-• Establish scalable frameworks for IA and taxonomy
+• Scalable frameworks established for IA and taxonomy

-• Leverage emerging technologies (GenAI) for knowledge management and efficiency
+• GenAI leverage for knowledge management and work flow efficiency

 Impact